ActianCorp/integration-platform-docs/docs/bulk-upload-vectors.md

 ---
-title: Bulk Upload Vectors to a Qdrant Collection
+title: Bulk Upload Vectors to a Cortex Collection
 ---

-# Bulk Upload Vectors to a Qdrant Collection
+# Bulk Upload Vectors to a Cortex Collection